What is a shared-ownership mortgage?

 If you buy a shared-ownership property, you’ll need a shared-ownership mortgage for the proportion of the property you buy.
 You’ll typically need a 5% or 10% deposit.

-Please note that each lender may have specific eligibility criteria and terms for their shared ownership mortgages.
+Each lender will have specific eligibility criteria and terms for their shared ownership mortgages.

 Your mortgage is secured on your home, which you could lose if you do not keep up your repayments.